How to unfuse items in Zelda: Tears of the Kingdom

 Figuring out how to unfuse items in Zelda: Tears of the Kingdom is one of the best things to learn early on in the game, especially when you have limited item capacity.

 It's worth remembering that unfusing a weapon will destroy whatever object you have fused it with.
-Luckily, there is a second way to unfuse the weapon where no object has to be damaged in the process - so here is everything you need to know about unfusing in Zelda: Tears of the Kingdom.
+Luckily, there is a second way to unfuse the weapon where no object has to be damaged in the process.
+Read our rundown below to learn more.

-The quickest and easiest way to unfuse items in Zelda Tears of the Kingdom is to destroy the fused material.
+The quickest and easiest way to unfuse items is to destroy the fused material.
 Here is what you need to do:

 - Press the + button to get to the items menu.